worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 We will achieve this by having

-- A tech stack similar to our clients will reduce onboarding friction.
+- A widely adopted tech stack will reduce onboarding friction.
-- A workflow similar to our clients will manage expectations when joining a team.
+- A workflow similar to business critical teams will manage expectations when joining a team.
-- Our clients having input in projects will increase trust between TW and clients.
-- Our clients being invited to showcases will increase our client confidence in our abilities.

 ##### We believe that fostering good habits